-The last seconds of the clock are typically counted off..."Ten, nine, eight, seven, six, five, four, three, two, one...HAPPY NEW YEAR!!!" is heard in unison by the assembled group of people...be it a few or many.
+The last seconds of the clock is typically counted off..."Ten, nine, eight, seven, six, five, four, three, two, one...HAPPY NEW YEAR!!!" is heard in unison by the assembled group of people...be it a few or many.

 The song Auld Lang Syne which dates back to 1788 and written by the poet Robert Burns is often sung.

 Hugs and kisses are given, and people often wear silly hats and blow horns and use other noisemakers.
 Of course, the fireworks commence, and the air is filled with happy thoughts and actions.

 The first few seconds of the New Year have begun!

 My husband and I have gone out for the New Year festivities on some occasions, and have stayed home to celebrate at times with friends.

 I'll never forget the time when we lived in Wisconsin Rapids, Wisconsin, my parents called us shortly after midnight from McAllen, Texas, one year and woke us up.
 We had decided to go to bed early that night.
 They were amazed that we were not up to celebrating the birth of the new year!
 Ah but then my parents always loved a good party!